Goodka7/Threat-Hunting-RDP-/README.md

 ##  Scenario

-Management has observed an increasing number of failed login attempts to critical systems via RDP (port 3389).
-There are concerns that attackers are attempting to exploit weak credentials or bypass authentication measures.
-The goal is to detect any RDP brute force attempts, particularly targeting administrative accounts, and analyze related security incidents.
-If successful login attempts are detected, notify management immediately.
+Management has expressed concern over unauthorized access to the Windows 10 system thscenariovm via Remote Desktop Protocol (RDP).
+Recent security incidents highlight potential misuse of RDP credentials, leading to irregular login patterns and suspicious activity, including privilege escalation and system reconnaissance.

+The goal of this report is to detect and analyze unauthorized RDP logins, suspicious command execution, and any modifications indicative of persistence mechanisms or security tool evasion.
+Any identified Indicators of Compromise (IOCs) and anomalous behaviors will be documented, and immediate notifications will be provided to management for further review and remediation planning.

 ### High-Level TOR-Related IoC Discovery Plan